![]() |

 |

-Woods and meadows in a Neocene had extended, and the area of deserts and semideserts
+Woods and meadows in a Neocene had extended, and the area of

-was reduced.
-But nevertheless there are places on the Earth where life should
+deserts and semideserts was reduced.
+But nevertheless there are places on the

-struggle for water.
-One of such places is the south of Northern America, Mexican
+Earth where life should struggle for water.
+One of such places is the south

-plateau.
-Rains are plentiful here only in spring and in autumn, summer is dry,
+of Northern America, Mexican plateau.
+Rains are plentiful here only in spring

-and winter is cool, though without frost.
-The Caribbean islands gather on themselves
+and in autumn, summer is dry, and winter is cool, though without frost.
+The

-all rains from Atlantic, therefore only small part of rains gets to the continent.
+small part of rains gets to the continent.
+Hot summer heats up air mass above

-Hot summer heats up air mass above mountains, and clouds from the sea as if
+mountains, and clouds from the sea as if come upon an invisible wall of heat,

-the desert is formed.
+not promoting inside of continent.
+And the desert is formed.

 Life in desert of Mexico begins with beginning of rains.
 When first drops fall

-to the dry ground, blown up founts of dust, inhabitants of desert start to
+to the dry ground, blown up founts of dust, inhabitants of desert start to wake

-to accumulate water for future use to go through extremely dry summer when
+water for future use to go through extremely dry summer when each sip of water

-each sip of water can save the life.
-And some small plants manage to live all
+can save the life.
+And some small plants manage to live all life during the

-all winter literally "blow up" by bunches of leaves and flowers.
+"blow up" by bunches of leaves and flowers.
+All these plants, ephemers

-All these plants, ephemers and ephemeroids, are shown from the ground only
+and ephemeroids, are shown from the ground only for some weeks then hide in

-for some weeks then hide in the ground again.
-And herbivores hurry up to receive
+the ground again.
+And herbivores hurry up to receive the share at this holiday

 In desert big herds of deermaras wander.
 It is the species, related to South-American

 one, but it is more fragile by constitution and differently colored.
-It is
+It is possible

-herds are numerous, and the variability of species of these running rodents
+and the variability of species of these running rodents is rather big.
+However

-are not going to give in.
+aboriginal species had remained, and they obviously are not going to give in.

 Deermaras eat plants, nervously shaking ears and timidly looking back on sides

 at each suspicious rustle.
-But when a crash of breaking branches of bushes
+But when a crash of breaking branches of bushes is

-is hearing, the herd darts off and runs away.
+hearing, the herd darts off and runs away.
 And bushes are left by the strange

 animal similar to huge prickly bear with long claws.
 It is one of large inhabitants